The Incyte Ingenuity Awards in Vitiligo™

 Individuals or other companies collaborating with these organizations and institutions**

-Programs must be independent of any ongoing activities, with the exception of considerably expanding an existing program.
+Proposed programs or projects must be distinct from any established ones within the community.
 Additionally, programs cannot include indirect costs with the proposed budget.
 To be eligible, you and your organization must be US based (including Washington DC and Puerto Rico).

 *Applications must be submitted in the name of an institution, not on behalf of an individual.